motioneye-project/motioneye/README.md

     ```
     _NB: `motioneye_init` currently assumes either an APT- or RPM-based distribution with `systemd` as init system.
 For a manual setup, config and service files can be found here: <https://github.com/motioneye-project/motioneye/tree/dev/motioneye/extra>_

-4. Access the user interface
-   Use admin with empty password when prompted for credentials.

 # Upgrade

 ```sh